DanielPitfield/Wingo/README.md

 ### Campaign
 Whilst any gamemode can be played by selecting it from the lobby menu, there is also a campaign of predetermined levels!
 These levels are grouped into areas according to their topic or context (for instance, levels within the 'Travel' area may include guessing target words that are countries or cities!).
 Completing a level unlocks the next level in the area and all levels in an area must be completed for the next area to be unlocked!
 ### Gamemodes
-The gamemodes are each categorised into one of five categories, the gamemode categories and their gamemodes are the following:
+The gamemodes are each categorised into one of four categories, the gamemode categories and their gamemodes are the following:

 * Daily / Weekly
-Daily Wingo
+    * Daily Wingo
-Daily Crossword
+    * Daily Crossword
-Weekly Crossword
+    * Weekly Crossword

+* Wingo
+    * Standard
+    * Puzzle
+    * Increasing
+    * Limitless
+    * Categories
+    * Interlinked
+    * Crossword

 * Letters
+    * Only Connect
+    * Letters Game
+    * Conundrum
+    * Letter Categories
+    * Same Letter Words

 * Numbers
+    * Quick Maths
+    * Numble
+    * Numbers Game
+    * Arithmetic (Order)
+    * Arithmetic (Match)

-* Puzzle
+    * Number Sets

-* Other
+    * Algebra